1. Main points

 The revisions between releases are usually the result of improved departmental (and other government bodies') data replacing previous estimates.

-Our Government debt and deficit return dataset presents the revisions to our main aggregates since the last publication of the UK government debt and deficit return (published on 27 October 2023).
-These revisions are consistent with revisions incorporated within our November 2023 Public sector finances statistical bulletin
+Our Government debt and deficit return table presents the revisions to our main aggregates since the last publication of the UK government debt and deficit return (published on 31 January 2024).
+These revisions are consistent with revisions incorporated within our February 2024 Public sector finances statistical bulletin.

-Our public sector finances revisions policy provides information on when users of the statistics published in the Public sector finances bulletin and in our UK government debt and deficit statistical bulletins should expect to see methodological and data-related revisions.
+Our public sector finances revisions policy provides information on when users of the statistics published in our Public sector finances and UK government debt and deficit statistical bulletins should expect to see methodological and data-related revisions.

 To supplement this release, we publish an accompanying methodological guide and Quality and Methodology Information outlining the strengths, limitations, and appropriate uses of government finance statistics.